danielharrell/LectFall2015/Question.md

 Here is my simple-minded answer: the word "what" must be referring, somehow, to *what* you had for lunch.

-I say "somehow," however, because even this simple an answer can seem puzzling, once you think about it.
+I say "somehow", however, because even this simple an answer can seem puzzling, once you think about it.
 For we can suppose I have no idea what you had for lunch; if I did, I wouldn't be asking you the question.
-But if I don't know what you had, then how can I refer to it in my question?
+But if I don't know what you had, then how can I refer to what you had in my question?
 In your answer, by contrast, you can easily refer to what you had.
-For you know what you had, and can tell me what it is.
-But if you do tell me, you won't be saying you had *what* for lunch, as if the word "what" could identify what you had.
+For you know what this is, and can tell me what it is.
+But if you do tell me, you won't be saying you had *what* for lunch, as if the word "what" could *identify* what you had.
 You will instead say something like: I had pizza for lunch.
-What is puzzling, then, is how the word "what" in my question can also refer to the pizza you had.
-For in one sense, we might say, the word "pizza" refers to something, while the word "what" refers to nothing.
-And this is the sense in which the word "pizza" tells me something, even everything in this context, about what you had for lunch;
+What is puzzling, then, is how the pizza in this case can be referenced not simply by the word "pizza" in your answer, but by the word "what" in my question.
+For in one sense, and again a puzzling sense, the word "what" refers to nothing.
+And this is the nothing, so to speak, that is made into something by the word "pizza", distinguishing my question about what you had for lunch from your answer.

+But how can the word "what," in that case, refer to nothing?
+One way it might do this is by *pointing* to what you had for lunch, but without identifying it.
+And this would make my talk of nothing, perhaps, more sophistical than enlightening.
+But now suppose I ask you: "So, what did you have for lunch?"
+And you reply: "I had *this* for lunch."
+The word "this", we can presume, is pointing straight to what you had for lunch.
+And yet it also renders your answer incomplete, by merely pointing to what you had, without identifying it.
+(By contrast, my word "what" doesn't have this problem.)
-while the word "what" tells me nothing.

-But in another sense, it seems, the word "what" does refer to what you had for lunch, and does it with a kind of immediacy.
-For suppose your answer to my question was not:
-"I had pizza for lunch," but rather: "I had this for lunch."
+the word refers to; even though you did not have to ask me what I meant by the word "what." your answer to my question, then, was simply: "This is what I had for lunch."
+For suppose your answer to my question was not: "I had pizza for lunch," but rather: "I had *this* for lunch."
 Or even: "This is what I had for lunch."
-I would not yet know what you had for lunch, but in not knowing what the word "this" refers to.
-The word "what," by contrast, would give me no trouble.
+In that case, I would not yet know what you had for lunch, in not knowing what the word "this" refers to.
+The word "what," by contrast, would not trouble me.
 But why?
-Again, my simple-minded answer is that when you say "This is what I had for lunch," the word "what" somehow refers to what you had for lunch immediately, and unequivocally, and in contrast to the word "this," which can only refer to your lunch if you clarify what you mean by "this."
-What makes this strange, though, is that we regard the word "this" as a pointing word, as if it were made for reference.
+I revert to my simple-minded answer.
+When you say "This is what I had for lunch," the word "what" somehow refers to what you had for lunch, and does this immediately, and fixedly; while the word "this" can only refer to your lunch through further clarification.
+(Also need no clarification to understand my question.)
+But this is again a puzzling thing to say.
+For we regard the word "this" as a word that points to something, as if it were made for reference.
+But in this case it seems as if the word "this" fails where the word "what" succeeds.
+And if the word "what," then, succeeds in reference where the word "this" fails, then it seems to be by another sense in which the word "what" refers to nothing (but to a nothing that is nonetheless something).
+And this is the sense in which the word "this" refers to what you had for lunch as if there were something to point to; while the word "what" refers to what you had for lunch, as if there were nothing to point to.

+(Be sure later to link "what" to an identification.
+But since there is nothing to point to, it's as if the word "what" refers to nothing, as if the nothing were something, and indeed, the something that is nothing other than your lunch.)
+But this is also why the word "this," by itself, is unfixed in reference; for by itself, it might point to anything, and at most points to something---but to what, we don't yet know.
+If the word "what," by contrast, can be thought fixed in reference, it must be that it manages to refer without pointing.
+But then in a sense, the word "this" refers to something, while the word "what" refers to nothing.
+And this is the sense in which the word "this" refers to your pizza as if there were something to point to, while the word "what" refers to your pizza as if there were nothing to point to.
+(Revise from here.)
+This suggests that "what" refers to your lunch as if there were nothing to point to.

+Compare identification of "what" with identification in the pronoun "you", or "I," or "today," or "here.". nd in this case, then, when you tell me "this is what I had for lunch," the word "this" would refer to what you had as if there were something to point to.
+But the word "what," by contrast, would be referring to it as if there were nothing to point to. this is also why the word "this" by itself is equivocal in reference: for by itself, it merely points to something---but to what, we don't yet know.
+Yet if the word "what", then, is unequivocal in reference, we might say this is because it points to nothing. then we might say this is because it , if the word "what" is not equivocal, in this case, then, we might be led to the following conclusion:
+When you say that "this is what I had for lunch," the word "this" treats your lunch as if there were something to be pointed to; while the word "what" treats your lunch as if there were nothing to be pointed to. it wereAnd in this case, then, we might say that the word "this" in your answer treats your lunch as if there something to point to.
 (Go from here.)
+"What" can refer to your lunch in the sense that there is nothing to point to.
+"This" treats your lunch as if there were something to point to.
+Another sense in which the word "what" refers to nothing rather than something.
+As if there were nothing to point to, and nothing to tell.

 its own.  even though we consider it a pointing-word, can't manage the referenc can only refer to it with elaboration. ,